jjcc201-2/demo-microsoft-dev-box/README.md

 - A development project with catalog integration
 - A security group for team access control
 - A GitHub-connected catalog for config-as-code tasks
-- A virtul network and subnet for our dev boxes
+- A dev pool with a defined dev box template, connected to a Microsoft managed network

 This demo will be using pre-determined values for the dev box setup, including:

-- A deployment to UK South region
+- Location: UK South Azure region
-- Leveraging a quickstart image from Microsoft for the dev box template (Visual Studio 2022 Enterprise on Windows 10 Enterprise)
+- Image: Visual Studio 2022 Enterprise on Windows 11
-- Default specs of 8 vCPU, 32GB RAM and 256GB Storage for the box spin up
+- Specs: 8 vCPU, 32GB RAM and 256GB Storage for the Dev Box

-Once the infrastructure is spun up, you can make different dev box templates with different specs and images

 ![Microsoft Dev Box Architecture Diagram](./assets/devbox-diagram.png)